ed-kung/CSUN-Econ-310/docs/notes/consumer-theory-applications.md

 >
 > It can be seen from the diagram that point B has higher utility than point A, so the family will choose the public school option.
 >
-> Since point B has 60 units of education and point A has 20, removal of the public school will decrease education consumption.
+> Since point B has 60 units of education and point A has 20, introduction of the public school option increases education consumption.

 {: .blue-callout-title }